pmfarley/SNO-AzureStackHCI/README.md

 # Single Node OpenShift on Single Node Azure Stack HCI
-Within this blog, I will provide the process for installing Single Node OpenShift (SNO) onto a Single Node Azure Stack HCI server using the OpenShift Assisted-Installer.
+Within this blog, I will provide the process for installing a Single Node Azure Stack HCI server, and using the OpenShift Assisted-Installer to install Single Node OpenShift (SNO) onto it.
+If installing Red Hat OpenShift onto an existing Azure Stack HCI environment, you could skip directly to STEP 7.

+The combination of Single Node OpenShift running on a Single Node Azure Stack HCI server provides a suitable platform for running edge workloads.
+In addition, OpenShift running on Azure Stack HCI on-premises can be used along with OpenShift running in Microsoft Azure to provide a solution for hybrid cloud workloads.

 ## **SINGLE NODE OPENSHIFT REQUIREMENTS:**
 Single-Node OpenShift has the following [minimum resource requirements](https://docs.openshift.com/container-platform/4.11/installing/installing_sno/install-sno-preparing-to-install-sno.html#install-sno-requirements-for-installing-on-a-single-node_install-sno-preparing):